ChaseAlll/P2/README.md

   ![down2](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/down2.png)

   * Open your _Downloads_ folder to find LiveSplit_1.8.15 (or the version you downloaded)
-  * Rightclick to extract the LiveSplit zip folder
+  * Right click to extract the LiveSplit zip folder
     * _send it to your prefered location_
   * Open your extracted LiveSplit folder
   * Open LiveSplit